bgord/knowledge/README.md

 - getBoundingClientRect
 - Cypress check if element has an atribute (e.g href)
 - RegExp.test
+- Match n items in a RegExp
+- Match n to m items in a RegExp
+- Match at least n items in a RegExp

 ### [nginx](nginx.md)
 - How to serve an index.html file on given port?